 June 27th June 28th 2018

 Chronic pelvic and urogenital pain is a common and debilitating problem that has a

 significant impact on the quality of life of patients.
 It is seen in diseases such as

-Vulvodynia, Interstitial Cystitis and Bladder Dysfunction.
+Vulvodynia, Interstitial Cystitis and Bladder Pain.

 What is needed is a European voice to improve research, raise awareness

-and address social exclusion & taboo
+and address social exclusion & taboo.

 |Disclaimer: MICA does not engage in the practice of medicine.
 It is not a medical authority nor does it claim to have medical knowledge.
 In all cases, MICA recommends that you consult your own physician regarding any course of treatment or medication. © 2003 Multinational Interstitial Cystitis Association.
 All Rights Reserved.|